a4aran/IlluEngine/pages/download-and-installation.md

 # Updating

 Updating the `su` versions of the engine works by pasting the newer version into the project folder.
-Adviced to only update the **Illusion package**.
+Advised to only update the **Illusion package**.
 Other files can be safely updated after your revision.